jbytecode/juliac/README.md

 # juliac

-Examples for Julia's generating small binary executables and libraries feauture.
+Examples for Julia's generating small binary executables and libraries feature.

 Note that this feature is still under development.